-NAVS works with scientists from academia, government and industry to develop and implement smarter, human-relevant research methods that replace the use of animals through funding of the International Foundation for Ethical Research (IFER) and other promising collaborations with the scientific community.
+NAVS works with scientists from academia, government and industry to develop and implement smarter, research methods that replace the use of animals through funding of the International Foundation for Ethical Research (IFER) and other promising collaborations with the scientific community.

 NAVS’ animal advocacy extends to the classroom, as well.
 By supporting the integration of today’s technology into science classrooms—including safer, cost-effective educational resources to replace animal dissection—NAVS aims to make the life sciences more exciting as well as more humane..
 And by recognizing humane science achievements at international science fairs, NAVS is providing positive incentives for future generations of researchers to advance science without harming animals.